matthew4218/MPC-JF/README.md

 - Run `MPCJF.reg` and confirm changes.
 - You may need to re-run `MPCJF.reg` after major MPC Updates.

-### Optionnal :  Hide the Powerscript window at MPC-JF launch
+### Optional :  Hide the Powerscript window at MPC-JF launch
 - `Install-MPCJF-HiddenProtocol.ps1` must be in your default MPC-JF folder.
 - It **require VBScript** installed (may not be installed by default on all Windows 11 installation)
 - Run the file `Install-MPCJF-HiddenProtocol.ps1` (Right click and ***Run with PowerShell***)